Ageing Well Network

 Beginnings

+Whenever we don’t know where to start, we bring people together to ask them the questions – what can we do together that we can’t do alone?
+Ageing Well was no exception.
 We had a big wide question about how to age well in community, and needed to have seniors/kaumātua answer that.
-Because of our bias towards people who are excluded from the mainstream, our aim for the first group was to meet the immediate needs of isolated older people in our community and provide opportunities for them to connect and contribute.
+Our aim for the first group was to meet the immediate needs of isolated older people in our community and provide opportunities for them to connect and contribute.

 As we worked with the group of 10 people each week, it became clear that there was some gold here.
 We wanted to be able to include more people in this magic so after 10-weeks of meeting, we held a graduation of the original group, kept them meeting weekly, and started a new 10-week course with a new group of people.